-The anchoring effect (sometimes also called Price Framing) is a fundamental and well-tested way that human beings make decisions about how much they are willing to pay for something.
+The anchoring effect (sometimes also called price framing) is a fundamental and well-documented way that human beings make decisions about how much they are willing to pay for something.
 You might think that your reasoning for paying for a product or service is based in logic, but really you and most other humans base this decision on comparisons.

-A great example of this can be found in a recent experiment conducted by BBC Horizon:
+A great example of this phenomenon can be found in a recent experiment conducted by BBC Horizon:

 A researcher went to a well-trafficked park and asked people to estimate the price of a bottle of wine.
 Before the estimation, they were asked to pull a ping pong ball out of a bag with their eyes closed.
 The participants were told that each ball in the bag had a number between 1 and 100 written on it, but in reality, there was only one number written on each.
 The experiment was conducted twice with two different groups of participants.

 So what does this mean for your business?
-Well, your customers are more than likely to be arriving at your site with a price range already in mind from shopping around the web and visiting competitors’ sites.
+Well, your customers are likely to arrive at your site with a price range already in mind from shopping around the web and visiting competitors’ sites.
 However, this doesn’t necessarily mean that you need to match or beat your competitors’ prices.
 It’s just something to take into consideration and be aware of when setting your own prices.

-Remember that pricing can be complex and there is no foolproof method for selecting the right price for your membership site.
+Remember that pricing can be complex and there's no foolproof method for selecting the right price for your membership site.

-However, we’ve got 8 more great considerations to share with you, so be sure to read part 2 of this informative series on how to price your membership site subscription!
+However, we’ve got eight more great considerations to share with you, so be sure to read part 2 of this informative series on how to price your membership site subscription!

 Read the next article in this series: How to Price Memberships (Part 2): 4 Important Insights